top of page

 By understanding the terrain and the weather, the victory is in the general’s hands.

 Chapter 11.
-The Nine Situations
+The Nine Situation

 When entering enemy territory, the general must know the situation of the mountain forest, high and dangerous grounds, defiles, marshes, and swam to march the army.